10 Movies That Inspire Gratitude

 Rating: PG

-2. It’s a Wonderful Life (1946)
+It’s a Wonderful Life (1946)

-Utterly heartbroken, Bailey contemplated suicide, thinking his family would be better off without him.
-Finally, however, an angel appears and shows the dejected George what the life of others would be if he were never born.
+In his darkest moments, an angel appears and shows George what the life of others would be if he were never born.

 The film is an uplifting story of how one’s kindness dramatically affects the people around them.
 Bailey sees that his actions did make a positive change in the world and, as such, becomes thankful for his life and resolves to continue helping others.